fermer

 ouvrir/fermer Participants:

-Orlane ANNEVILLE – INRAE (France), Rosalie BRUEL – OFB (France), Ariana CHIAPELLA – University of Vermont (USA), Zeynep ERSOY – University of Barcelona (Spain), Stephanie FIGARY – Cornell University (USA), Ali GER – Universidade Federal do Rio Grande do Norte (Brazil), Ichiro MARTSUZAKI – NIES (Japan), Michael MEYER – USGS (USA), Rachel PILLA – Oak Ridge National Laboratory (USA), Jason STOCKWELL – University of Vermont (USA), Celia SYMONS – University of California Irvine (USA), Steve THACKERAY – CEH (United Kingdom), Xiao YANG – Southern Methodist University (USA)
+Orlane ANNEVILLE – INRAE (France), Rosalie BRUEL – OFB (France), Maria CALDERÓ PASCUAL – BETA Technological Center UVic-UCC (Spain), Zeynep ERSOY – University of Barcelona (Spain), Stephanie FIGARY – Cornell University (USA), Ali GER – Universidade Federal do Rio Grande do Norte (Brazil), Shuqi LIN – Environmental and Climate Change Canada (Canada), Ichiro MATSUZAKI – NIES (Japan), Michael MEYER – USGS (USA), Rachel PILLA – Oak Ridge National Laboratory (USA), Jason STOCKWELL – University of Vermont (USA), Silva SUNDBERG – University of Vermont (USA), Celia SYMONS – University of California Irvine (USA), Steve THACKERAY – CEH (United Kingdom), Xiao YANG – Southern Methodist University (USA)

 THE PROJECT